Last updated 22-Sep-2023

 Once you have your shortcut just use Hey Siri

 Tesla have made a number of changes over the years to the way the API and the car used to work.
 The two key changes are commands will now fail unless the car is awake, and the API token has a life span of only a few hours.
 As a consequence, the good old days of being able to easily make a iOS shortcut calling the Tesla API directly are no more.

-The good news is we've encapsulated all the required tasks, coverting the refresh token to an API token, identifying the car ID if not supplied, waking the car and executing the command into a single secure web call to our servers.
+The good news is we've encapsulated all the required tasks, converting the refresh token to an API token, or using a cached version we have, identifying the car ID if not supplied, waking the car up if asleep and executing the command into a single secure web call to our servers.

 You can find details of our Tesla Automation instructions which creates the URL, from which you can easily create a custom iOS shortcut.
-An iOS shortcut can called via Siri and/or added to an Apple watch extending the range of options you have in controlling the car.
-The video also talks you through the easy to follow steps.
-And best of all, it's free.
+An iOS shortcut can be called via Siri and/or added to an Apple watch extending the range of options you have in controlling the car.

 Another tip you can consider is to assign some of the Tesla shortcuts via the accessibility features on later iPhones.
 To assign a shortcut visit Settings -> Accessibility -> Touch -> Backtap and assign the shortcut from there.
 Just be careful with what you assign as you would not want to unlock the car by accident, but opening the charge port could be useful.